NeilRaiden/keyboard-layouts/Windows/ShavianQWERTY/README.md

 # Keyboard Layout (Shavian QWERTY)

-**Keyboard layout for entering Shavian characters from Unicode range U+10450-U+1047f.**
+Keyboard layout for entering Shavian characters from Unicode range U+10450-U+1047f.

 This keyboard layout is based on [Keyman Shaw QWERTY](https://help.keyman.com/keyboard/english_shavian_qwerty/1.1.1/english_shavian_qwerty) made by **Ed Greville** under the MIT license.

->_Actually the layout itself is based on the old‐style Shavian fonts which predate Keyman by about 3 decades.
-Probably the first such font was the famous Lionspaw by Lionel Ghoti, from around 1995-2000._
+>Actually the layout itself is based on the old‐style Shavian fonts from pre-Unicode era and which predate Keyman Shaw QWERTY by about 3 decades.
+Probably the first such font was the famous _Lionspaw_ by Lionel Ghoti, from around 1995-2000.
+So it can be said that the actual inventor of this layout is _Lionel Ghoti_.

-> _Differences: those old Shavian fonts were using forward slash ⟨/⟩ as a namer dot (instead of capital "G").
+>The differences: those old Shavian fonts were using forward slash ⟨/⟩ as a namer dot (instead of capital "G").
 And instead of guillemets we had black squares.
 The custom was to use these black squares as a sort‐of CapsLock indicator — enclosing the capitalized text.
 The namer dot was used mostly for single words starting with a capital letter.

 ### Unshifted: